fairfin/fairfin-website/focus.md

 - improve CV masters course
 - improve CV in non-medical fields

-### Fundamental reform and opening of FaRaFIN a more productive and open culture in FaRaFIN
+### Fundamental reform and opening of FaRaFIN

+- we want a more productive and open culture in FaRaFIN
 - Open and transparent decision-making
 - reduce bureaucracy
 - remove toxic culture in favor of a productive and open one